-At Scott J. Sternberg & Associates, P.A., defending the rights of workers who have been forced to miss work due to workplace injury or illness is what we do every day.
-Our workers’ compensation lawyers are dedicated to providing personalized representation for workers who have been injured while on the job or fallen ill due to hazardous working conditions.
+At Sternberg / Forsythe, P.A., defending the rights of workers who have been forced to miss work due to workplace injury or illness is what we do every day.
+Our Florida workers’ compensation lawyers are dedicated to providing personalized representation for workers in Florida who have been injured while on the job or fallen ill due to hazardous working conditions.
 No matter where you are in South Florida, our Fort Lauderdale, Orlando, West Palm Beach, or Boca Raton offices are conveniently located to serve you.
 Talk to us today to learn how we can help you get what you rightfully deserve.

 When you get hurt or become ill on the job, workers’ compensation insurance is meant to cater for all expenses stemming from your workplace injury.
-Usually, the workers’ comp benefits you are entitled to in Florida will vary based on the severity of your injury as well as your individual’s situation.
-That’s why you need to contact a reputable Boca Raton lawyer before you agree to any settlement.
-At Scott J. Sternberg and Associates, P.A., we can help you deal with the seemingly complicated workers’ compensation laws.
+Usually, the workers’ comp benefits you are entitled to in Florida will vary based on the severity of your injury as well as your individual situation.
+That’s why you need to contact a reputable Boca Raton worker’s comp lawyer before you agree to any settlement.
+At Sternberg / Forsythe, P.A., we can help you deal with the seemingly complicated workers’ compensation laws.
 Even better, help you collect benefits that cater for all costs resulting from your workplace injury.
 These include, but are not limited to, compensation for:

 Your employer, through their insurance carrier, is responsible for your medical treatment after a work-related injury.
 The benefits you recover should cover all medical expenses arising from the injury.
-These include the cost for hospital care, surgery, home nursing services when necessary, visits to an approved doctor, prescription drugs, dental care, crutches and braces, and other medical supplies ordered by your approved physician.
-Travel costs to and from your authorized doctor and pharmacy will also fall under this category.
+These include the costs for:

 Under Florida law, you may be able to recoup monetary benefits if your workplace injury affects your earnings.
 The rate, amount, and duration of compensation for the lost wages you are eligible to get will depend on the extent of your injury as well as your regular wage.
 However, you must fulfill all the requirements under the Florida workers’ compensation law in order to receive these benefits.